Out-of-Distribution Semantic Occupancy Prediction: Introduction

-\begin{itemize} \item We for the first time introduce out-of-distribution detection into the task of semantic occupancy prediction by delivering two new datasets VAA-KITTI and VAA-KITTI-360, specifically designed to evaluate out-of-distribution detection in the context of autonomous driving safety. \item We propose OccOoD, a multi-view fusion framework that integrates front-view and bird's-eye-view representations, enabling a comprehensive spatial understanding of outliers and seamless integration of OoD detection into 3D semantic occupancy prediction.
-This framework robustly handles both known and unknown objects. \item Our proposed framework, OccOoD, achieves state-of-the-art OoD detection performance on the established datasets while maintaining competitive accuracy in 3D semantic occupancy prediction. \end{itemize}
+In a nutshell, our contributions are threefold: \begin{itemize} \item We for the first time introduce out-of-distribution detection into the task of semantic occupancy prediction by delivering two new tailored datasets, VAA-KITTI and VAA-KITTI-360, specifically designed to evaluate OoD detection in the context of autonomous driving safety. \item We propose OccOoD, a unified framework that jointly handles 3D semantic occupancy prediction and OoD detection by fusing front-view and bird's-eye-view representations, which provides the comprehensive spatial awareness required to robustly identify outliers. \item Our proposed framework, OccOoD, achieves state-of-the-art OoD detection performance on the established datasets while maintaining competitive accuracy in semantic occupancy prediction. \end{itemize}